Hawaii Medication Error Lawyers

 Who Makes Medication Errors?

-It is rare that a medication error is the fault of a single person.
+A medication error is rarely the fault of a single person.
 The 2006 report “Preventing Medical Errors” by the Institute of Medicine revealed that 1.5 million Americans were affected by medication errors every year, and close to 30% of these started during the administration phase and were not caught by health professionals.

 Medication Errors by Nurses